pymivn/ctf/2022-SEETF/welcome.md

 this creates ~ 4000 png files and the dot starts appears at ~ 1620.png.

-The idea is to use opencv to crop each image in a big-enough square, as each of them is a numpy matrix, they can be added together, in the end, we will have all the white-dots and that is the QRcode.
+The idea is to use opencv to crop each image in a big-enough rectangle, Open an image editor to pick pixel, we used GIMP.
+We choose height y from pixel top 0 to 255 and width x from 1620 to the right end.
+As each of them is a numpy matrix, they can be added together, in the end, we will have all the white-dots and that is the QRcode.